- This post contains affiliate links. Read more here.

 Do dogs get sunburned?

-There are also some types of dogs that are more likely to burn than others.
+There are also some types of dogs that are more likely to burn and sustain sun damage than others.
 White-coated dogs with pink skin need extra protection, as do certain breeds with more exposed skin.
 According to Banfield Pet Hospital, some of the dog breeds most at risk of sunburn include: